Aleuria Aurantia: The Ultimate Mushroom Guide

-Aleuria Aurantia is a brilliant edible orange, stemless disc fungus that grows, often in clusters, in soil in woodlands, amongst the grass, and along roadsides.
+Aleuria aurantia is a brilliant edible orange, stemless disc fungus that grows, often in clusters, in soil in woodlands, amongst the grass, and along roadsides.
 It is easily mistaken for discarded orange peel.

 The fruit-bodies are saucer-shaped initially but become flat and wavy and are often contorted due to the pressure of surrounding fruit-bodies.
 The diameter is 20-100 mm, height to 20 mm.
 The upper surface is bright orange, smooth and waxy, the outer surface is paler and covered with a whitish down.